muiradams/developer-portfolio/README.md

 # Muir Adams (Software Developer) - Porfolio Website
 I built this website to be the portfolio for my web/software projects.
-I used HTML5, CSS3, SASS, and Javascript.
+I used HTML5 and CSS/SASS.

 You can view the website live at http://www.muiradams.com